-An operational surplus of approximately \$78,163 was reported at the fiscal year-end of June 2015.
-The budget adopted by the RDPBIA for the fiscal year of July 1, 2014 to June 30, 2015 reflected a balanced budget for the year.
-The operational surplus reported was due to timing of budgeted income as the June 2015 BID levy payment was greater than expected.
-The July 2015 BID levy payment was lower than budgeted which effectively balanced out the operational surplus.
+An operational surplus of approximately \$2,730 was reported at the fiscal year-end of June 2016.
+The budget adopted by the RDPBIA for the fiscal year of July 1, 2015 to June 30, 2016 reflected a balanced budget for the year.
+The operational surplus reported was reallocation of certain expenses to the City Match Grant.

-The RDPBIA Board approved a balanced budget for the fiscal year of July 1, 2015 to June 30, 2016.
-As a result, it is anticipated that there will be no significant operational surplus or deficit carried over from calendar year 2015, other than that due to timing of income and/or expenses.
+The RDPBIA Board approved a balanced budget for the fiscal year of July 1, 2016 to June 30, 2017.
+As a result, it is anticipated that there will be no significant operational surplus or deficit carried over from calendar year 2016, other than that due to timing of income and/or expenses.